rbaumgar/openshift-logging/README.md

 ![](images/observe-log-infrastructure.png)

 - Audit logs:
-Logs generated by auditd, the node audit system, which are stored in the /var/log/audit/audit.log file, and logs from the auditd, kube-apiserver, openshift-apiserver services, as well as the ovn project if enabled.
+Logs generated by auditd, the node audit system, which is stored in the /var/log/audit/audit.log file, and logs from the auditd, kube-apiserver, openshift-apiserver services, as well as the ovn project if enabled.

 ![](images/observe-log-audit.png)

-With the *Show Query* button you are able to crate your own query.
+With the *Show Query* button you can create your query.

 Some examples: